How to fix ‘Ethernet doesn’t have a valid IP configuration’ errors in Windows

 Resetting Your IP Configuration Automatically

 One final step we can take to restore valid IP configurations on your device is to wipe the configuration files on your computer, in order to allow Windows to restore the ethernet connection on your device.
-Start by loading Command Prompt in admin mode as described above (right-click on Command Prompt’s listing in the Start menu, select “Run as administrator), and wait for the application to load.
-This time, you’re going to be entering two separate commands, as listed below in this order:
+Start by loading the Command Prompt in admin mode as described above (right-click on Command Prompt’s listing in the Start menu, select “Run as administrator”), and wait for the application to load.
+This time, you’re going to be entering two separate commands as listed below in this order:

 Contacting Your ISP

-No one wants to wake up and find their ethernet connection has stopped working, but unfortunately, all computers have been known to have difficulties when it comes to internet connections.
-A lot of moving pieces go into making sure your computer is powered and hooked up to the web effectively, which means errors can pop up all the time, causing trouble in your day to day routine of using the internet.
+No one wants to wake up and find their ethernet has stopped working, but unfortunately, all computers have been known to have difficulties when it comes to internet connections.
+A lot of moving pieces go into making sure your computer is powered and hooked up to the web effectively, which means errors can pop up all the time, causing trouble in your day to day routine.
 And while the problem often lies with your router, modem, or ISP, occasionally the IP and connection settings on your computer can fall out of whack.
 Hopefully moving forward, Windows and other devices get a bit more reliable when it comes to automatically reestablishing connections with your internet, but until then, these tips should get you through even the toughest reconnection issues.